Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-Students will explore francophone literatures in a comparative perspective through the study of myths, tales and legends in literary texts and narratives.
-This course given entirely in French mainly focuses on traditional and contemporary literary application of myths, tales and legends in African, Indigenous, French and French Canadian literatures.
+Students will explore francophone literatures in a comparative perspective through the study of myths, tales, and legends in literary texts and narratives.
+Conducted entirely in French, this course mainly focuses on traditional and contemporary literary application of myths, tales, and legends in African, Indigenous, French, and French Canadian literatures.
 Literary analyses will cover topics such as the creation of the universe and its beings, emblematic heroic figures, and the importance of social relations.

 FREN 420